Doubly isogenous curves of genus two with a rational action of $D_6$: Simultaneous isogeny correspondences

 \subsection{Practical considerations}

-While conceptually simple, carrying out this approach is a bit complicated as the rational functions appearing in these algebraic differential equations are quite large, even for relatively simple choices of $\lambda$-invariants $\lambda_i$.
-We also want to consider many instances of this problem.
-We now discuss some computational improvements that make the computations tractable.
+While conceptually simple, carrying out this approach is a bit complicated as the rational functions appearing in these algebraic differential equations are quite large, even for relatively simple choices of $\lambda$-invariants~$\lambda_i$.
+We also want to consider many instances of this problem in Examples~\ref{ex:nocorrespondenced6} and \ref{ex:correspondenced4}.
+Therefore we discuss some computational improvements that make the computations tractable.

 The first simplification is to realize it suffices to compute the numerators of the rational functions $F, G, R, H$ as we are only interested in when they are zero.
 The expressions we obtain for the numerator are not guaranteed to be relatively prime to the (uncomputed) denominator, so it is essential to rule out spurious solutions at the end of the computation by computing derivatives and checking the original differential equations.
 As illustrated in Example~\ref{ex:663a3a}, this can happen.
 The entire computation takes $30$--$60$ minutes on a single core using this approach, and yields an explicit set of potential isogeny correspondences.